gyanAsh/crypto-rate/README.md

-# baymax
+# CryptoFinder
-an application that can interact with the user and will help to provide an AI UX to the user.
+This application used the open api to fetch the current information and the data of the CryptoCurrencies.